Cotya/magento-composer-installer/README.md

 The `.gitignore` file will be loaded from the current directory, and if it does not exist, it will be created.
 Every set of module files, will have a comment above them describing the module name for clarity.

-Multiple deploys will not add additional lines to your .gitignore, they will only ever be added once.
+Multiple deploys will not add additional lines to your `.gitignore`, they will only ever be added once.

 ### Adding Composer's autoloader to Magento